MetPX/sarracenia/doc/sr_watch.1.rst

 by block because the *blocksize* option was set, there is a reconnection to the broker everytime a post is to be sent.

+**[--on_heartbeat]**

+Every *heartbeat* seconds, the *on_heartbeat* is invoked.
+For periodic operationsl that happen relatively rarely, scale of many minutes, usually.

 **[--on_watch]**

-When the gathering of sr_watch events starts, the *on_watch* plugin is envoked.
-It could be used to put a file in one of the watched directories... and have it published.
+Every *sleep* seconds, file system changes occurred are processed in a batch.
+Prior to this processing, the *on_watch* plugin is invoked.
+It can be used to put a file in one of the watched directories... and have it published.  sleep is usually a much shorter interval than the heartbeat.

 CAVEATS